Skip to main content

 The Concept of Voluntariness

 At the heart of the legal debate is the definition of “voluntary.”
-For a that involves medical inquiries to be lawful under the ADA and GINA, you must have a genuine choice to participate.
+For a wellness program that involves medical inquiries to be lawful under the ADA and GINA, you must have a genuine choice to participate.
 When a significant portion of your healthcare premium costs, or a substantial cash reward, is tied to your participation, that choice can become illusory.

 An employee facing financial strain may not feel they can afford to decline, even if they are uncomfortable sharing personal health data.
 This is what regulators and courts scrutinize.
 They examine whether the incentive is so high that it effectively penalizes employees who choose to keep their medical information private, thereby undermining the voluntary nature of the program.